rust-lang/keyword-generics-initiative/explainer/effect-generic-trait-declarations.md

 Because `chain` is not marked as `maybe(async)`, when implementing `async Read`, it will not be available.
-If a synchronous method has to be available in an async context, it should be possible to mark it as `never(async)`, so that it's clear it's part of the API contract for the async implementation - and is never async.
+If a synchronous method has to be available in an async context, it should be possible to mark it as `not(async)`, so that it's clear it's part of the API contract for the async implementation - and is never async.